Trade (nightclub): Trade Final at Turnmills

 Towards the end of Trade’s existence, Laurence had already realised the club had become a victim of its own popularity.
-‘With Trade it became difficult to live up to some peoples’ expectations, and certain members of the Trade family didn’t want things to change and wanted to influence how the party should be.
-It’s a massive compliment that people loved Trade so much, but it comes with pressure as it has to live up to expectations…’ On January 18, 2008, Trade released a press statement announcing that the final Trade event at Turnmills would be held on March 22/23, 2008.
+‘With Trade it became difficult to live up to some peoples’ expectations, and certain members of the Trade family didn't want things to change and wanted to influence how the party should be.
+It's a massive compliment that people loved Trade so much, but it comes with pressure as it has to live up to expectations...’
+On 18 January 2008 Trade released a press statement announcing that the final Trade event at Turnmills would be held on 22-23 March 2008.
 This was due to the expected closure of Turnmills as a clubbing venue.
-The news was subsequently confirmed on January 24, 2008, when Turnmills officially announced the venue's closure.
-A further press release on January 30, 2008, announced that the final date was being brought forward by one week to Sunday, March 16, 2008.
+The news was subsequently confirmed on 24 January 2008, when Turnmills officially announced the venue's closure.
+A further press release, on 30 January 2008, announced that the final date was being brought forward by one week to Sunday 16 March 2008.
 This was due to "so many 'sell out' events at Turnmills over Easter it would not be practical to run Trade After-Hours over this weekend".
 Within a few weeks of the tickets going on sale, the event sold out.